 ancient Congress Center of Montreux.
 The project is supported by the city of Montreux.

-The public will have the occasion to explore for five days the works of Contemporary Visionary Artists from the 8th to 12th of November 2017.
-More than 30 artists and museums of international repute are invited : the famous HR Giger Museum in Gruyères, Switzerland, the Ernst Fuchs Museum in Vienna, Austria, the Museum of Fantasy and Visionary Art "Naïa" in Rochefort-en-Terre in France, as well as the Gérard Di-Maccio Museum in Japan.
+The public had the occasion to explore the works of Contemporary Visionary Artists from the 8th to 12th of November 2017.
+More than 30 artists and museums of international repute were invited : the famous HR Giger Museum in Gruyères, Switzerland, the Ernst Fuchs Museum in Vienna, Austria, the Museum of Fantasy and Visionary Art "Naïa" in Rochefort-en-Terre in France, as well as the Gérard Di-Maccio Museum in Japan.

 Contemporary visionary artists have been selected to be part of the association and exhibition because of the quality of their personal and artistic approach.
 They come from USA, Russia, Japan, Great Britain, Switzerland, France, Austria, Belgium, Bulgaria, Poland, Germany...
-The association has the pleasure to welcome creations of following famous artists like Martina Hoffmann and the regretted Robert Venosas, famous Visionary Artist and friend of Salvador Dali, as well as Yves Thomas, Alain Margotton, Pascal Ferry, Gérard Di-Maccio, Philip Rubinov Jacobson, Otto Rapp, Mantra Cora, Brigid Marlin, De Es Schwertberger, Mimi Staneva, A. Andrew Gonzalez, Liba WS, Patrice Pit Hubert, Manu Van H, Bruno Altmayer, Amanda Sage, Michel Barthélemy, Dominique Desorges, François Schlesser, Arina Gordienko, Tatiana Chirikova, Yohan, Patricia Carron, Joya-Jacqueline Gandubert, Numa Firefly, Roku Sasaki, Andreas Streun, Marie-Thérèse Vetterli, Nathalie Perler et Pavlina Boroshova.
+The association has the pleasure to welcome creations of following famous artists like Philip Rubino Jacobson, Mantra Cora, Martina Hoffmann and the regretted Robert Venosas, famous Visionary Artist and friend of Salvador Dali, as well as Yves Thomas, Alain Margotton, Pascal Ferry, Gérard Di-Maccio, Otto Rapp, Brigid Marlin, De Es Schwertberger, Mimi Staneva, A. Andrew Gonzalez, Liba WS, Patrice Pit Hubert, Manu Van H, Bruno Altmayer, Amanda Sage, Michel Barthélemy, Dominique Desorges, François Schlesser, Arina Gordienko, Tatiana Chirikova, Yohan, Patricia Carron, Joya-Jacqueline Gandubert, Numa Firefly, Roku Sasaki, Andreas Streun, Marie-Thérèse Vetterli, Nathalie Perler et Pavlina Boroshova.

 "The Visionary world is by definition the world of the journey" says the French writer and film-maker Michel Random (2), the author of the reference book "L'Art Visionnaire".
 In this inner journey, he mentions the eye wide awake of the traveller, which is capable of penetrating the invisible with the visible.
 The artists allow themselves to be guided by their intuition and are able to trace on canvas or paper what they perceived: the vision of unity.
 It's a world that the ancient figurative visionary creators have transmitted to the next generation.
 They count among the predecessors Hieronymus Bosch (1453-1516), Leonardo da Vinci (1452-1519), the Swiss painter Johann Heinrich Füssli (1741-1825), Goya (1746-1828), William Blake (1757-1827), William Turner (1775-1851), Gustave Moreau (1826-1898), Max Ernst (1891-1976), certain works of Salvador Dali (1904-1989), Leonor Fini (1908-1996), as well as Ernst Fuchs (1930-2015) to cite some exemples.